Digital media use and mental health: Depression

+Sleep

+Sleep quality and screen time or digital media use have been linked, including studies looking at media type, time of day, and age of person.
+Various sleep challenges or outcomes have been studied including a reduction in sleep duration, increased sleep onset latency, modifications to rapid eye movement sleep and slow-wave sleep, increased sleepiness and self-perceived fatigue, and impaired post-sleep attention span and verbal memory.

+Narcissism

+There are some reports of positive correlations between grandiose narcissism and social networking site usage, highlighting the potential for a correlation between time spent on social media, frequency of status updates, number of friends or followers, and frequency of posting self-portrait digital photographs.

+Obsessive–compulsive disorder

+There is some evidence suggesting a significant correlation between digital media overuse and obsessive–compulsive disorder symptoms.

 Mental health benefits

-Individuals with mental illness can develop social connections over social media, that may foster a sense of social inclusion in online communities.
-People with mental illness may share personal stories in a perceived safer space, as well as gaining peer support for developing coping strategies.

-People with mental illness are likely to report avoiding stigma and gaining further insight into their mental health condition by using social media.
-This comes with the risk of unhealthy influences, misinformation, and delayed access to traditional mental health outlets.
+There is some evidence that people with mental illness can have a positive outcomes based on digital media use, such as the potential to develop social connections over social media and foster a sense of social inclusion in online communities.
+Digital communities or social media may also have the potential for some people with mental illness to share personal stories in a perceived safer space, as well as gaining peer support for developing coping strategies.
+There are some reports of people avoiding stigma and gaining further insight into their mental health condition, including the potential for dialogue with healthcare professionals, as benefits of using social media.
+This comes with the usual digital media risk of the potential for unhealthy influences, misinformation, and delayed access to traditional mental health outlets.

-Other benefits include connections to supportive online communities, including illness or disability specific communities, as well as the LGBTQIA community.
-Young cancer patients have reported an improvement in their coping abilities due to their participation in an online community.
-The uses of social media for healthcare communication include providing reducing stigma and facilitating dialogue between patients and between patients and health professionals.
+Other benefits include the potential to gain connections to supportive online communities, including illness or disability specific communities, as well as the LGBTQIA community.
+Young people with cancer have reported an improvement in their coping abilities due to their participation in an online community.